zephinzer/docker-image-alpine-node-internal-use-example/README.md

 Why minimal?
 Small sizes allow for easy logsitics during deployment and lean images reduce the risk of vulnerabilities.

 ### Tested
 This image is tested and proven to work with documented builds.
 See the `./test` directory to see the types of projects this base image can work with.
 Each sub-directory in `./test` includes a `.Dockerfile` which you can use as a template to pull from the desired tag, and a `.extra-apk-dependencies` which indicate what additional packages need to be installed for the build.
 The `package.json` specifies packages which will be included in the build, so if your desired package is there, it will work when you use this base image!
+See [Application Layer Frameworks/Libraries](#application-layer-frameworkslibraries) for a listing of NPM dependencies that will work with this image.

 ### Extensible
 Unlike other images, this image was designed so that you could run `apk add [EXTRA_APK_DEPENDENCIES]` from your own Dockerfile should things fail to build/run because of missing base dependencies.
 This image was also designed to be a base image for multiple other application images which we use internally, and will be updated and maintained to extend while maintaining backward compatibitlity.